-Mrs. Steel.
+Mrs. STEEL.
 Thank you for that.
 In California we have over 1,000 applications to drilling in California.
 Twenty percent of the oil is actually coming from Russia.
 And since 1994, not even 1 permit were given out.

-So in my home state the California Air Resources Board last year approved a new rule that would require 100 percent of new light and medium-duty vehicles sold in -- within California to be zero-emission vehicles by 2035.
+So in my home state the California Air Resources Board last year approved a new rule that would require 100 percent of new light and medium-duty vehicles sold in-within California to be zero-emission vehicles by 2035.
 And now the EPA has announced that up to 60 percent of 2030 models and two-thirds of 2032 models sold nationwide need to be zero emissions.
 California's electrical grid cannot provide enough electricity to power all these vehicles because we have rolling blackouts.

-2667 Do you have any concerns that these progressive zero emissions proposals from the 2668 EPA and California Air Resources Board?
+Do you have any concerns that these progressive zero emissions proposals from the EPA and California Air Resources Board?

-Mr. Turner.
+Mr. TURNER.
 Yes, Congresswoman.
-And these goals are so far in the future -- that is because they are absolutely not achievable.
+And these goals are so far in the future-that is because they are absolutely not achievable.
 They are not achievable by market forces.

-2671 They are not achievable by technological forces.
+They are not achievable by technological forces.
 And we do not have the grid infrastructure to have a "electric vehicle fleet."
 And so that is why they are 5, 10, 15 years, because then it will be someone else's problem.

-A lot of what governments sometimes, sadly, does is create problems for future for the combustion engine vehicles.
-It is going to be a huge burden on rural and lowerincome Americans, but it is also going to be a problem that future legislators and governorswill have to deal with.
+A lot of what governments sometimes, sadly, does is create problems for future generations to deal with.
+And what-doing this is going to have huge market implications for the combustion engine vehicles.
+It is going to be a huge burden on rural and lower-income Americans, but it is also going to be a problem that future legislators and governors will have to deal with.